Why We're Different From Every Other Weather Site

 Primary System: NWS Open Interface

-Our main data source provides warnings within 15-30 seconds of issuance.
+Our main data source provides warnings AND all updates within 15-30 seconds of issuance.
 This system is monitored 24/7 and has built-in failover mechanisms.

 Backup System: NWS Public API